What is Prompt Chaining?

 Planning Your Prompt Chain

-Before you start, think about how you’d solve this problem yourself:
+Before you start, think about how you’d solve this problem yourself:-

 Map the Process